SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Yes, one and a quarter cups of milk, and one egg," Pinkie said.

-Rainbow poured in the butter, then measuring out the milk she poured it in too.
+Rainbow poured in the butter, then measuring out the milk, she poured it in too.
 "How do you crack them?"

 "Tap the egg really fast against the edge of the bowl, then bring it over to your mix before peeling the two halves of the shell apart," Pinkie answered.

-Rainbow looked a little nervous picking up the egg.
+Rainbow looked a little nervous, picking up the egg.

 *You got this!*

-Rainbow flicked the egg against the rim of the mixing bowl, it cracking in two.
+Rainbow flicked the egg against the rim of the mixing bowl, making it crack in two.
 She quickly brought it to the well and split it apart, bolstering her confidence.
 "That was easy."

 "I knew you could do it!
 Now whisk it until it's smooth," Pinkie said.

 Rainbow mixed her batter while Pinkie worked with her own wet ingredients.

-Pinkie moved her first mixing bowl, placing a second one in it's place.
+Pinkie moved her first mixing bowl, placing a second one in its place.
 She measured out one cup of sugar, placing it in the empty bowl.

 Pinkie grabbed the small bowl Rainbow had used, then unwrapping a whole stick of butter, putting it into the bowl.
 Pinkie placed the bowl in the microwave and turned it on.

-While she waited she checked on Rainbow.
+While she waited, she checked on Rainbow.

 "How's the mixing going?"
 Pinkie asked.